 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 See my policy page for more information)

 On the trails we frequently come across families with oversized packs, walking sticks, bear bells, fancy fanny packs… you know, those families gettin’ their hiking bling on.
-And, if you’re into that, and it helps get your family out into nature, then great… but I’m not.
-Sure it’s important to have what you need when little Johnny gets hungry, when little Suzie skins her knee, and when you have to pee and there’s no outhouse around (realizing, perhaps, you shouldn’t have had those extra cups of coffee).
+And, if you’re into that, and it helps get your family out into nature, then great, go for it!

-Well, there isn’t a straightforward answer.
+Well, unfortunately, there isn’t one straightforward answer.
 You’ll need to take a few different things into consideration: age of your kiddos, duration and difficulty of the walk, the weather, and the time of day.

 What’s in mama’s daypack for an average hike in the woods?

-Here’s a short ‘packing your daypack’ video clip where I’m packing our bag for just myself and my daughter.
+Here’s a short ‘packing your daypack packpack’ video clip where I’m packing our bag for just myself and my 4 year old daughter.
 We were preparing for a 4 hour hike and ate lunch along the way.
-At the farthest point, we would be only 2 km away from the very busy trailhead and would have cell phone reception at all times.
+At the farthest point, we would be only 2 km (1.2 miles) away from the very busy trailhead and would have cell phone reception at all times.
 I make note of this, because if you are going further into the wilderness, you should be bringing along a few more emergency extras.

 7 Tips to packing your daypack:

 Think about the bag you’re using.
 Make sure it is comfortable with adjustable straps and is lightweight.
 I’m always surprised when I pick up empty packs and find them already heavy.
 Remember, that all those extra zippers, pockets, and fancy gizmos add weight.